dawalishi0821/Hackintosh-TUF-GAMING-B660M-PLUS-WIFI-D4-i5-12490F/README.md

 ## Working Condition

-BigSur and Monterey works normally.Ventura is not recommended for the time being.Catalina  seems to have some small problem (The sixth version already fully supports Ventura，And removed drivers from other versions of the system)
+BigSur and Monterey Ventura Sonoma works normally.Catalina  seems to have some small problem (The sixth version already fully supports Ventura，And removed drivers from other versions of the system)

 ### 1.CPU